Federal, state, and local laws regulate wages in Michigan. This article describes the different laws and common violations.

 Some employees working on government-funded projects (usually construction) must get higher wage rates.
 These wage rates are known as prevailing wage rates.
 Prevailing wage rates are set based on comparable wages for most workers with similar training and experience in the same kind of job within a geographic area.
 The rates are collected and published in schedules that set prevailing wage rates for particular projects in specific areas of the state.

 Prevailing wage laws can be violated just like minimum wage laws.
-There are also common illegal schemes where employees are made to pay a percentage of their paychecks back to their employer.
-If you worked or are working on a government-funded project and have not been paid prevailing wage rates, you might be able to file a complaint.
-Depending on your situation, you may be able to file a complaint with the U.S. Wage and Hour Division, the Michigan Wage and Hour Program, or a local municipality.
+There are also common illegal schemes where employees are told to pay a percentage of their paychecks back to their employer.
+If you worked on a government project and have not been paid prevailing wage rates, you can file a complaint.
+The repeal of Michigan’s prevailing wage law means that you can no longer file a complaint with the Michigan Wage and Hour Program.
+Depending on your situation, you may be able to file a complaint with the U.S. Wage and Hour Division, a local municipality, or file a claim in court.

 Living Wage Ordinances